 And the spell was probably devised by a wizard or witch who did not have Tom’s advantage of being able to natively take possession of other creatures.
 So the spell is primarily intended to establish the required possession.
 The murder which actually kills the victim, is sent through that connection.

 I think Tom discovered that he could possess other creatures before he got his Hogwarts letter.
 Billy Stubbs’s rabbit hanging itself from the rafters now sounds highly suspicious.
 He probably got it up there and then made it jump, once the rope was around its neck.
-He broke contact immediately that time, and didn't actually experience its death.
-And since the Horcrux creation spell wasn't in use, and the victim wasn't sentient, his soul didn’t split off a fragment.
-It may have taken some damage, however.
+He broke contact immediately that time, and didn’t actually experience its death.
+And since he did break contact, and the victim wasn’t sentient, his soul didn’t split off a fragment.
+It may have taken some damage.
 Not that he cared.

 If, perhaps, Tom had already found the banned books in the Room of Hidden Things, and knew he could do this, perhaps he wanted to know what else he could do with it.
 Ergo; he took the risk of raising the question to Slughorn, even if it cost him Slughorn’s regard.
 It seems to not be out of reason to suppose that Slughorn’s fondness for Riddle might have cooled off abruptly after their discussion on that particular subject.